Bechara Boutros al-Rahi: Political views

-In April 2011, al-Rahi said that, for the sake of communion and love, he would work "to establish a sincere and complete dialogue" with Muslims "and build together a future in common life and cooperation."
+In April 2011, Al-Ra'i said that, for the sake of communion and love, he would work "to establish a sincere and complete dialogue" with Muslims "and build together a future in common life and cooperation."
 He said his predecessor "struggled with insistence to free both the national decision-making and the land of Lebanon from all forms of tutelage and occupation, worked for reconciliation in Mount Lebanon and realized needed church reforms.
 All of these constitute an extension of the church's springtime started by the Second Vatican Council."
-Patriarch al-Rahi does not use the term "Arab Spring", but "Arab Winter" to express his unenthusiastic reaction.
+Al-Ra'i does not use the term "Arab Spring", but "Arab Winter" to express his unenthusiastic reaction.

-Syria and Hezbollah
+Hezbollah

+2010s

 In September 2011, some of the Christian supporters of the March 14 alliance were upset over his controversial comments in Paris, France where he supported Hezbollah's right to hold arms in defense against Israel, and stated that the 2011 Syrian protests could awaken the rise of the Muslim Brotherhood if President Bashar al-Assad was removed from office.
 14 March supporters stressed how his predecessor had very different views and was almost fanatically supportive of the Lebanese Forces.
-Christian supporters of the March 8 alliance welcomed his comments.
-Prime Minister Najib Mikati also supported his stance saying "The Maronite patriarch spoke about a part [of the problem].
-No one is against the resistance’s arms as long as Israeli occupation continues.
-There is Lebanese unanimity on the resistance’s arms in the face of Israeli occupation."
-Mikati said after his meeting with al-Rahi that he was "very relieved and reassured by the Patriarch’s wisdom."
-President Michel Suleiman said that "the Patriarch is not in need of anyone to defend him and his positions emanate from his central role as a person in charge of Lebanon's and the Middle East's Christians and that of Lebanon's independence and sovereignty;" and that "the patriarch does not need to be defended, and his stances represent his way of taking responsibility for Lebanon's Christians."
+Prime Minister Najib Mikati said: "The Maronite patriarch spoke about a part [of the problem].
+No one is against the resistance's arms as long as Israeli occupation continues."
+President Michel Suleiman said that "the Patriarch is not in need of anyone to defend him and his positions emanate from his central role as a person in charge of Lebanon's and the Middle East's Christians and that of Lebanon's independence and sovereignty;" and that "his stances represent his way of taking responsibility for Lebanon's Christians."